Galician Jews: History

 Under Habsburg rule, Galicia's Jewish population increased sixfold, from 144,000 in 1776 to 872,000 in 1910, due to a high birth rate and a steady stream of refugees fleeing pogroms in the neighboring Russian Empire.
 The Jews constituted one third of the population of many cities and came to dominate parts of the local economy such as retail sales and trade.
-They were also successful in the government; by 1897, Jews constituted 58 percent of Galicia's civil servants and judges.
+They were also successful in the government; emancipated in 1867, Galician Jews constituted 58 percent of Galicia's civil servants and judges by 1897.
 During the 19th century Galicia and its main city, Lviv (Lemberg in Yiddish), became a center of Yiddish literature.
 Lviv was the home of the world's first Yiddish-language daily newspaper, the Lemberger Togblat.

 Towards the end of World War I, Galicia became a battleground of the Polish-Ukrainian War, which erupted in November 1918.
 During the conflict, 1,200 Jews joined the Ukrainian Galician Army and formed an all-Jewish Ukrainian battalion called Zhydivs’kyy Kurin (UHA).
 In exchange, they were allotted 10% of the seats in the parliament of the West Ukrainian People's Republic which emerged in the same month and was disbanded nine months later.
 The West Ukrainian government respected Jewish neutrality during the Polish-Ukrainian conflict by an order of Yevhen Petrushevych, which protected Jews from being mobilized against their will or forced to contribute to the Ukrainian military effort.
 Both Ukrainian and pro-Ukrainian Jewish armed units suffered significant losses as they retreated from Galicia before the army of General Edward Rydz-Śmigły.
 Although the Polish losses were estimated at more than 10,000 dead and wounded, the Western Ukrainian army lost in excess of 15,000 men.
 "Despite the official neutrality, some Jewish men had been noticed aiding the combat Ukrainian units, and this fact alone caused a great enthusiasm in the Ukrainian press."
 Reportedly, the Council of Ministers of the West Ukrainian People's Republic provided assistance to Jewish victims of the Polish pogrom in Lviv, wrote Alexander Prusin.
 Nevertheless, as noted by Robert Blobaum from West Virginia University, many more pogroms and assaults against Galician Jews were perpetrated by the Ukrainian side in rural areas and other towns.
 Between 22 and 26 March 1919, during massacres in Zhytomyr (Jitomir), between 500 and 700 Jews lost their lives at the hands of armed men from the Ukrainian republican army led by Symon Petliura.
 The chief organizer of the pogrom became minister of war soon thereafter.
 Simultaneous Ukrainian pogroms took place in Berdichev, Uma, and Cherniakhov among other places.